tintin10q/advanced-network-security-notes/BGP Security.md

 However, the majority of BGP peering sessions are established between routers that have a direct connection.
 GSTM says that senders should set TTL to 255 and a reciever should disregard TTL below some threshold.
 Probably just 255.
 This will disregard all BGP packets that passed at least one hop between sender and reciever.
 This makes it harder to send fake BGP because you have to inject it on the cable between AS.

+This makes it really hard to start malicious announcements because neighbor will check.

 ## Filtering using IRRs

 There are 5 regional internet registries (RIRs).
 They decide ip space and AS numbers and maintain IRR that contain information about routing.
-BGP annouchementes can be checked with this db.
+BGP annouchementes can be checked with this db (ROA).

-But that has issues because who knows if RIR is ok or up to date
+But that has issues because who knows if ROA is ok or up to date

 ## Route Origin Authorization (ROA)